1400-01-15 CE - Eyes of Wakanda - Season 1, Episode 3: Lost and Found

 Characters in the Episode

-Character Name | Voice Actor | Role and Narrative Context |
+Character Name | Voice Actor | Role and Description |

 Jacques Colimon | A member of the Hatut Zeraze (War Dogs) characterized by overconfidence and a puckish disregard for traditional protocols. | |

-Jona Xiao | The 15th-century protector of K’un-Lun and the first female Iron Fist depicted in the MCU Sacred Timeline. | |
+Jona Xiao | The 15th-century protector of K'un-Lun and the first female Iron Fist to be depicted on screen in the MCU Sacred Timeline. | |

 Isaac Robinson-Smith | The field leader of the Hatut Zeraze and Basha’s closest associate, tasked with managing his subordinate's frequent lapses in discipline. | |